visionik/vContext/vContext-extension-playbooks.md

 ### Playbook

 A `Playbook` is the long-lived container.
-It holds the entry list (`entries`) plus optional summary metrics.
+It holds the event list (`items`) plus optional summary metrics.

 **JSON example:**